jmmorato/openddsharp/Documentation/articles/subscription_module.md

 # OpenDDSharp Subscription Module

-The Subscription module is the component of the Data Distribution Service (DDS) standard (OMG DDS 1.4, §2.2.2.5) responsible for the reception of data.
+The Subscription module is the component of the Data Distribution Service (DDS) standard (OMG DDS 1.4) responsible for the reception of data.
 It provides the abstractions needed to declare interest in data and to access the received samples, including mechanisms for filtering, ordering, and state tracking of data instances.

-The module is comprised of the following classifiers:
+The module consists of the following classes:

 - **Subscriber** — manages a group of `DataReader` objects and coordinates their access to received data.
 - **DataReader** — the entity through which typed data samples are received and accessed.
-- **SampleInfo** — metadata accompanying each sample, describing its state, instance, and timing.
+- **SampleInfo** — metadata coming with each sample, describing its state, instance, and timing.
 - **SubscriberListener** — receives status-change notifications at the `Subscriber` level.
 - **DataReaderListener** — receives status-change notifications at the `DataReader` level.
 - **ReadCondition / QueryCondition** — conditions for filtering data access and integrating with wait-sets.